 Radial velocity measurements are possible with the Goodman High Throughput Spectrograph but you have to be careful.
-A very detailed description of the procedures and what you can expect was prepared and is available HERE.
+A very detailed description of the procedures and what you can expect was prepared and is available here and here

 Please read it carefully so you don't find any surprises when trying to reduce your data.